 Wellbeing comes from physical, mental and emotional health.
 It’s also about understanding your emotions, taking part in different activities, having good relationships and social connections, finding meaning in life and feeling that you’re doing well.

 Happiness and wellbeing are related, but they’re not the same thing.
-There are no clearly defined links between them.
 Teenagers can be happy because of some of the things that make up wellbeing, but they don’t need all these things to be happy.

 Boosting teenage happiness: tips

 You can boost your child’s happiness with praise and encouragement, clear rules and boundaries, a healthy family lifestyle and warm family relationships.

 Praise, encouragement and positive attention